cxd00/multispecies-whale-detection/README.md

 # Multispecies Whale Detection

+For L46 project code, please see the L46 folder.
+The whalesong.ipynb notebook contains my initial attempts to get the humpback whale paper code working; the other notebook includes my work on the Cornell dataset, which is what I wrote up for the paper.

+Data and files used to generate figures are available in my Google drive and can be provided upon request.

 This repository contains tools Google implemented for the development of a neural network to detect whale vocalizations and classify them across several species and geographies.
 We release the code in the hope that it will allow